NGYeung/CLIP-Sarcasm-Detection/README.md

 # Exploring MEMEs using constractive learning

-<b> This repository provides a simplified implementation of a variation of <a href="https://openai.com/index/clip/">CLIP by OPEN AI</a> with Gensim Doc2Vec/Hugging Face DistilledBERT and Facebook DINOv2/Google AI EfficientNet as the text and image encoders, respectively.</b>
+<b> This repository provides a simplified implementation of a variation of <a href="https://openai.com/index/clip/">CLIP by OPEN AI</a> with Gensim Doc2Vec/Hugging Face DistilBERT and Facebook DINOv2/Google AI EfficientNet as the text and image encoders, respectively.</b>

 The repository also includes notebooks for training the models to fullfill the following tasks.